-2. MACROECONOMIC TRENDS IN APRIL 2017 - MARCH 2018
+2. MACROECONOMIC TRENDS IN JULY 2017 - JUNE 2018

-Throughout the period under review the foreign currency exchange rates and government securities yields in major developed economies were primarily driven by the stance of the monetary policy of the Fed and the ECB as well as by the political and economic events in the USA (the outcome of the US presidential elections and the tax reform) and in Europe (official start of the Brexit process and presidential elections in France).
-Moreover, trade war jitters also affected financial markets with the USA imposing a broad range of import tariffs.
+Throughout the period under review, the foreign currency exchange rates and government securities yields in major developed economies were primarily driven by the stance of the monetary policy of the Fed and the ECB, as well as by the political and economic events in the USA (the outcome of the US presidential elections and the tax reform) and in Europe (the Brexit process and rising political risks in Italy).
+Moreover, trade war jitters also affected financial markets, with the USA imposing a broad range of import tariffs.